porscheinformatik/pnet-data-api/README.md

 Use `search` only, if you need a fuzzy search for a specified term!
 For all other cases, use `find`!

 The `details` requests return more information per item, but the request is slower compared to the `find` and `search` requests.

-## Scroll Queries

-Some `find`-queries support scrolling (applications, activities, companies, company groups, functions and persons).
-Use scrolling queries (only) if you expect and process large result sets (that won't find on one page).
-Pass `scroll=true` to the request.
-The first response will contain a `scrollId`.
-Call the the `next` interface with the `scrollId` as last path segment to get the next result set.

-**Be aware, that the `scrollId` is only valid for a few seconds after each request (it's like a session timeout)!
-If you don't have enough time to process the data on your side, choose a smaller page size.**

 # User for Access